klayu/hb_dialpine/content/english/pages/enable.md

 <hr>

+Please accept Terms of Use before activating Dial Pine service.

+<input type="checkbox" class="task-list-item"> I agree to Dial Pine Terms of Use

 ### Versions

 {{< button label="Activate Production Mode" link="https://zgbrf7ox4e.execute-api.us-west-2.amazonaws.com/prod/lam-bk-googlework-api/init" style="solid" >}}
 <hr>

 {{< notice "tip" >}}
-Only select this if you have receive an email from us asking you to try our **Fresh Mode**
+Only select this if you have received an email from us asking you to try our **Fresh Mode**
 {{< /notice >}}